Maintenant en lecture: Homemade Vegan Foie Gras (Gourmet Vegan Recipe)

 🔥 Calories (approximate) 180 per serving

-Faux plant-based foie gras isn't just a Christmas or holiday treat.
-It's also a great solution for:
+Vegan foie gras isn't just an alternative for Christmas or the holidays.
+It's also a solution for:

 • Surprise your guests with an original aperitif

-• Reduce your environmental impact and please everyone, even those with allergies or vegans
+• Reduce your environmental impact and please everyone, even those with allergies or who are vegan

-What is striking is the “trompe-l’œil” aspect: no one can guess blindly that it is a plant-based recipe, it is so rich and creamy.
+What is striking is the “deceptive” aspect: no one would guess in a blind tasting that it is a plant-based recipe, it is so rich and creamy.

 Ingredients

-• 200g mushrooms (shiitake or brown mushrooms or a mixture)
+• 200g of mushrooms (shiitake or brown mushrooms or a mixture)

-• 60 g unsalted cashew nuts (previously soaked for 2 hours or boiled for 5 minutes)
+• 60g of unsalted cashew nuts (previously soaked for 2 hours or boiled for 5 minutes)

-• 2 tbsp walnut or truffle oil (or neutral oil)
+• 2 tablespoons of walnut or truffle oil (or neutral oil)

 • 1 tbsp white miso (shiro miso)

-• 1 tbsp nutritional yeast (optional but adds umami flavor)
+• 1 tbsp nutritional yeast (optional but gives an umami taste)

-• 1 small chopped French shallot (or 1/2 sweet onion)
+• 1 small chopped French shallot (or 1/2 a sweet onion)

-• 1 tbsp maple syrup or cognac (for depth)
+• 1 tablespoon of maple syrup or cognac (for depth)

 • 1 tsp balsamic vinegar or lemon juice